Cellular IoT (LTE-M and NB-IoT)

 How do I access 3GPP NTN?

 But what is 3GPP NTN actually?
-Put simply, it is NB-IoT via satellite instead of a cell tower.
-The introduction of 3GPP NTN means that you now have several new cellular networks you can access in a similar way to terrestrial LTE-M/NB-IoT networks.
+Put simply, it is NB-IoT via Satellite instead of cell towers.
+The introduction of 3GPP NTN means that you now have several new cellular networks you can access in a similar way to terrestrial LTE-M/NB-IoT networks

 3GPP NTN providers offer two equally important parts, the satellites replacing cell towers, as well as a cellular core network.
-The core network part means that NTN and terrestrial networks can interact, enabling your devices to roam from your home network to a non-terrestrial network, in the same way as roaming on other terrestrial networks today.
-So, ask your current connectivity provider, MNO or MVNO, what their plans for 3GPP NTN services are.
+The core network means that NTN and terrestrial networks can interact, enabling your devices to roam from your home network to a non-terrestrial network, in the same way roaming on other terrestrial networks today.
+Ask your current connectivity provider, MNO or MVNO, what their plans for 3GPP NTN services are.

 Smart agriculture_agriculture_GettyImages-1334434838.jpg Smart agriculture_GettyImages-1358631264.jpg